 Puppet Show in Jaisalmer

-Experience the traditional entertainment of Rajasthan with a visit to the Thar Heritage Museum located in Jaisalmer.
-This is one thing you really should not miss during your visit to Rajasthan.
-The museum is one of the largest national museums of India.
+Experience the traditional entertainment of Rajasthan with a visit to the Thar Heritage Museum in Jaisalmer.
+This is one thing you should not miss during your visit to Rajasthan.
+The museum is one of the largest national museums in India.

-The museum houses a wide variety of artifacts which speak much about the history and culture of Rajasthan.
-The star attraction of the museum is the Puppet Show that is organized every evening.
+The museum houses a wide variety of artifacts that speak much about the history and culture of Rajasthan.
+However, the museum’s star attraction is the Puppet Show, organized every evening.
 This tells every visitor how every nook of the state has carefully preserved the history of the state.